 - Acuity: About one of every four patients treated in the Parkland ED is admitted.
 Similarly, the acuity of patient care in the Children’s ED is very high.
 EM residents perform resuscitations every shift.

 - Pediatric EM: Ten Pediatric EM board-certified faculty as well as many of the adult EM faculty supervise all EM resident patient care in one of the busiest children’s EDs in the country.
 Residents have an unusually strong opportunity to perform resuscitations, procedures, procedural sedations, etc.

 - EMS/Disaster Medicine: Nine EM faculty have special interest in this exciting area of emergency medicine and provide lectures, training, etc. Opportunities in ground and air transport are available.
 Residents can teach in the nationally accredited EMS education programs.
 Residents also participate in disaster response efforts locally.
-During Hurricane Katrina, residents helped treat the more than 8,000 patients seen in the Emergency Medicine supervised medical unit at the Dallas Convention Center.
+During Hurricane Katrina, residents helped treat the more than 8,000 patients seen in the EM-supervised medical unit at the Dallas Convention Center.
 The Division has more than $1 million in grants to provide training in disaster education through the National Disaster Life Support Program.

 - Grants/Research: Emergency Medicine faculty are principal investigators on nearly $17 million in grants, including two NIH centers.
 One focuses on resuscitation research and the other on burn research.

 - Fellowships: There are fellowship opportunities in Medical Toxicology, Emergency Medical Services, Government Emergency Medical Services and Security, Practice Management and Health Care Policy, and Pediatric Emergency Medicine.